divya-sure/dress-up-a-fashion/README.md

-Here I can create A Food Store Which Can Order Different Recipes And Learn Categories Of Food Available.
-Description: 1.Food is any substance consumed to provide nutritional support and energy to an organism.
-2.It can be raw, processed or formulated and is consumed orally by animals for growth, health or pleasure.
-3.Food is mainly composed of water, lipids, proteins and carbohydrates.
+Here I can create A Dress up a fashion is to put on formal clothes for a special occasion.
+Here I discuss some options for our clients are 1.Unique Design, 2.Custom Tailoring, 3.Personal Tailor, 4.Alteration and 5.Bridal Services.
+Dresses will design by our own Designing pattern and also clients wish.

 Microsoft-Future-Ready-Talent-Internship-Project This is Front End website